digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 AWS provides  tools to monitor KMS keys.
 To set automatic external logging, refer to the `official documentation
 <https://docs.aws.amazon.com/kms/latest/developerguide/monitoring-overview.html>`_.
 This includes instructions on how to set AWS Cloud Trail or Cloud Watch Alarms to keep track of usage of KMS keys.
-We can also extend this with an optional audit trail for all the KMS usage when used in full KMS mode.
-Errors resulting from the use of a KMS key (e.g., during encryption and decryption) are also logged in Canton.
+We can also extend this with an optional audit trail for all the errors resulting from the use of a KMS key (e.g., during encryption and decryption).

 Ledger-API Authorization
 ------------------------